-Status updates for current year core activities and competitive projects must be submitted quarterly, on the schedule below.
-Failure to submit status updates is cause for removal from the program and may be cause for denial of funding requests during future programming cycles.
+Status updates for current year core activities and competitive projects must be submitted quarterly, within 28 calendar days of the end of the quarter.
+Failure to submit complete status updates in a timely manner is cause for removal from the program and may be cause for denial of funding requests during future programming cycles.

-Quarter Dates included in report Due date
+Quarter Dates included in report

-Q1 July 1 - September 30 October 10
+Q1 July 1 - September 30

-Q2 October 1 - December 31 January 10
+Q2 October 1 - December 31

-Q3 January 1 - March 31 April 10
+Q3 January 1 - March 31

-Q4 April 1 - June 30 July 10
+Q4 April 1 - June 30